TvdW/tdf-waitlist/frontend/src/Pages/Guide/guides/upgrade/guide.md

 1. Train marauders 5
 2. Train other skills to 5 that makes you apply more DPS like your gun specialization 5
 3. Get some abyssals on [mutaplasmid.space](https://mutaplasmid.space/)
-4. Get every skill on the skillchecker to lvl 5 to become **ELITE GOLD** this tier is not required and now you can consider branching out to another ship.
+4. You can now get every skill on the skillchecker to **ELITE GOLD** level this tier is not required and now you can consider branching out to another ship.
 Maybe try logistics?